blacksheepanalytics113/Data_Pipeline_Apple/README.md

 The above tech stack and an iCloud Account with Apple Health Data synced regularly from Apple Watch are required.
 If you don't have an account, you can download my [Health Dataset](C:\Users\AjiyeAdunoluwa\Downloads\apple_health_export (1))

+# Install Apache Superset
+ Ensure that Docker is installed on your system.
+You can download and install Docker from the official [Docker website] (https://www.docker.com/get-started)